-The Yes bank- once the darling of many investors and borrowers is in neck deep trouble now.
-Reserve bank of India has rightly imposed a moratorium under Sec 45 of the banking regulation Act 1949 and capped withdrawals @ Rs 50,000/-.
-In some extreme exigency cases the higher withdrawals will be allowed.
+The Yes bank- once the darling of many investors and borrowers is in neck-deep trouble now.
+Reserve Bank of India has rightly imposed a moratorium under Sec 45 of the Banking Regulation Act 1949 and capped withdrawals @ Rs 50,000/-.
+In some extreme exigency cases, the higher withdrawals will be allowed.
 The depositors are protected up to Rs500,000/- under Deposit Insurance- DICGC as per the revised guidelines of the Central Govt.
-The Board of Directors are ripped off their powers.
-The SBI and LIC may bail out the capital starved Bank if the Govt gives a green signal.
+The Board of Directors is ripped off their powers.
+The SBI and LIC may bail out the capital-starved Bank if the Govt gives a green signal.

 Let us see the history of these private-sector banks.
 This bank was promoted by Mr Rana Kapoor and Ashok Kapur in 2004 after getting a license from RBI under the 2nd schedule of the RBI Act 1934.
 The paradox is that this Bank used to parade that their NPAs were less than 1 % and the sudden turn of events attributing high NPAs makes everyone to ponder over as to how this could happen all of a sudden.
 While Ashok- a promoter and CEO lost his life in a terror attack in 2008, Rana was left alone to manage the affairs of the Bank.
 No doubt the bank grew well under the leadership of Rana with over Rs 3 L Cr. assets over a period of time.